frankframework/frank-manual/docs/source/testing/ladybug/introduction/introduction.rst

 a very simple emulator of this archive is supplied within this manual.
 A download link is available in :ref:`preparations`.
 The code provides the portal and the archive.
 The archive is capable of archiving a document and searching a document by id.
-When you arechive a document, you get the document id you need to find it back.
+When you archive a document, you get the document id you need to find it back.
 When you request a document by id, you get the document.